patricialouiise/my-task-app/README.md

 Let's run the application!

+## Setup .env

+Rename .env.local:

+- In the frontend (root directory), rename the .env.local to .env
+- In the backend directory, rename the .env.local to .env

 ## Setup and create the database

 Create and run the database through docker:

-1. From the root folder, run:
+1. From the root directory, run:

 ```bash
 docker-compose up -d